Negative Advantages Is a Double-Edged Sword: Calibrating advantages in GRPO for Search Agents

 As shown in Table~\ref{tab:silver_doc_accuracy}, throughout the entire training process, the vast majority of steps with $c_s = 1$ are indeed helpful for reaching the correct answer (\textbf{89\%} human-verified, \textbf{83\%} LLM-verified), confirming that the silver document proxy provides a reliable training signal.

 \paragraph{(3) Replacement Experiment.} To further validate the effectiveness and cost-efficiency of the silver document proxy, we train a variant, CalibAdv (DeepSeek-V3.2-based $c_s$), where $c_s$ is assigned by DeepSeek-V3.2 instead of our proxy.
-Specifically, DeepSeek-V3.2 evaluates each intermediate step and assigns a score: Specifically, DeepSeek-V3.2 evaluates each intermediate step and assigns a score of $1.0$ (helpful), $0.5$ (partially helpful), or $0$ (not helpful or misleading).
+Specifically, DeepSeek-V3.2 evaluates each intermediate step and assigns a score of $1.0$ (helpful), $0.5$ (partially helpful), or $0$ (not helpful or misleading).

 As shown in Table~\ref{tab:silver_doc_replacement}, the performance difference between the two variants is negligible (56.70 vs.\ 56.74 average accuracy), while the DeepSeek-V3.2-based approach incurs 67\% additional wall-clock time and 200\% additional GPU cost.
 We hypothesize that this is because the RL training process is inherently robust to minor noise in $c_s$: what matters is the \emph{relative quality ordering} of intermediate steps rather than pixel-perfect correctness labels, and the silver document proxy already captures this essential signal.
 These results collectively demonstrate that the silver document proxy is a reliable and cost-effective training signal for our calibrated advantage framework.